-- 6 ounces fresh or frozen blueberries thawed
+- 6 ounces fresh blueberries, fresh or frozen (thawed)

 - 1 teaspoon cornstarch

-Cook until the edges crisp and bubbles start to form, then use a spatula to flip.
-Cook the other side.
+- Cook until the edges crisp and bubbles start to form, then use a spatula to flip the pancake and cook the other side.

 - Add the blueberries, sugar, cornstarch, and water to a small saucepan.6 ounces fresh blueberries¼ cup granulated sugar2 tablespoons water1 teaspoon cornstarch

-Cook over medium-low heat, stirring every couple of minutes.
+- Cook over low-medium heat, stirring every couple of minutes.